nclarius/floating-tiles/README.md

 ## Configuration

-*Settings* > *Window Management* > *KWin Scripts* > configuration button in the *Floating Tiles* entry.
+*System Settings* > *Window Management* > *KWin Scripts* > configuration button in the *Floating Tiles* entry.

-You may have to disable and re-enable to script in order for the changes to take effect.
+You may have to disable and reenable to script in order for the changes to take effect.

 If the configuration button is missing, try the following: